Is it safe to travel to Israel?

 Do I need TRIP/TRAVEL INSURANCE?

-If you would like to speak with someone to help you acquire this type of Insurance, we suggest you call My Travel Agent and speak with our friend Chaim Limor or his staff 630-961-3606.
+If you would like to speak with someone to help you acquire this type of Insurance, we suggest you call My Travel Agent and speak with our friend Chaim Limor or his staff at 630-961-3606.
 Chaim and his staff are very helpful in sorting through all the options available and helping you select the best plan to suit your needs.
-Just mention you are traveling with the Rydelniks.
+Just mention you are traveling with Messianic Journeys.
+When you register for a trip with Messianic Journeys you will be sent this information in your Confirmation of Registration e-mail.

-It is imperative to obtain trip insurance with 10 days of registering for a trip in order secure coverage for pre-existing conditions.
+It is imperative, according to most insurance companies of this type, to obtain trip/travel insurance with-in 10 days of registering for a trip in order to secure coverage for per-existing conditions.

 Suggested Reading: Scripture & Other Books